Edit regions in GarageBand for iPhone

 Touch and hold the first region, then tap the other region or regions while holding the first one.

-The regions change colour to show they are selected, and a frame appears around the last selected region.
+The regions change color to show they are selected, and a frame appears around the last selected region.

 Tap one of the selected regions, then tap Join.